MLS Online Courses

 Credit Hour Requirements

-A total of 129 credit hours is required for graduation (includes those courses required for an AAS in CLS); 67 of these are required MLS courses, 33 are required support courses, and 29 are required general education courses.
+A total of 129 credit hours is required for graduation (includes those courses required for an AAS in MLS); 67 of these are required MLS courses, 33 are required support courses, and 29 are required general education courses.

 Refer to the General Requirements for Bachelor of Science degree requirements.
 General education requirements for the BS degree can be taken prior to or concurrently with the MLS program.
 However, you must complete all BS general education requirements to earn the MLS degree.
 In addition to the Support Courses Required, which are listed toward the bottom of this page, the remaining general education requirements can be fulfilled by taking the required credit hours in the following areas: